CALL FOR PAPERS

 WESTERN POLITICAL SCIENCE ASSOCIATION

-In May, the association will distribute a call for papers.
-The DEADLINE for submission of paper proposals/program participation forms will be September 17, 2021.
+The DEADLINE for submission of paper proposals/program participation forms will be September 22, 2023.

 If you are interested in shaping the content of the program by serving as a section chair, please contact: